manugaco/cons_app/README.md

 # Consumption app (cons_app)

+## Author

+Manu García, MSc in Data Science and Data Scientist.

+## Introduction

 This app has the aim of deploying the social media consumption index into a server and visualize it.

 ## Technologies used